 Turbulence, with its complex multiscale and multitime correlations \cite{frisch1995turbulence}, pervades nature and industrial processes, yet our current understanding and ability to manipulate it is still rather limited.
 A special role in turbulence is commonly attributed to the presence of coherent structures that, in homogeneous and isotropic turbulence (HIT), are represented by small-scale vortex filaments \cite{jimenez1993structure,jimenez1998characteristics, sreenivasan1997phenomenology, ghira2022characteristics, wallace2009twenty,johnson2024multiscale}.
-The extremely small scale, fast chaotic motion, and transient nature (finite lifetime \cite{biferale2010measurement}) of vortex filaments pose challenges and require huge efforts to capture, observe, and measure their dynamics, either experimentally or numerically, leaving their role in turbulence largely unexplored and somehow ambiguous\cite{buzzicotti2020statistical}.
-On the other hand, the core of vortex filaments can easily be ``seen'' by simply introducing small bubbles in turbulent flows, as bubbles are dynamically attracted towards the core of vortex filaments (even as the vortex filaments swiftly sweep around in turbulent flows), and, consequently, the average bubble-increasing velocities are much slower compared to those in still fluids\cite{mazzitelli2003relevance, calzavarini2008dimensionality, mathai2020bubbly, toschi2009lagrangian}.

-Therefore, understanding the interplay and bridging the dynamics of light particles (including bubbles) and vortex filaments offers a unique opportunity to better characterize small-scale structures in turbulence, as well as in controlling the macroscopic average raise dynamics of bubbles in turbulence.
+The extremely small scale, fast chaotic motion, and transient nature (finite lifetime \cite{biferale2010measurement}) of vortex filaments pose challenges and require huge efforts to capture, observe, and measure their dynamics, either experimentally or numerically, leaving their role in turbulence largely unexplored and somehow ambiguous \cite{buzzicotti2020statistical}.
+On the other hand, the core of vortex filaments can easily be visualized by simply introducing small bubbles in turbulent flows, as bubbles are dynamically attracted towards the core of vortex filaments (even as the vortex filaments swiftly sweep around in turbulent flows), and, consequently, the average bubble rising velocities are much slower compared to those in still fluids\cite{mazzitelli2003relevance, calzavarini2008dimensionality, mathai2020bubbly, toschi2009lagrangian}.
+Therefore, understanding the interplay and bridging the dynamics of light particles (including bubbles) and vortex filaments offers a unique opportunity to better characterize small-scale structures in turbulence, as well as in controlling the macroscopic average rise dynamics of bubbles in turbulence.